shravan97/PyRDF/README.md

 In the current release, 'local' and 'spark' are the only 2 available backends.
 More built-in backends and user defined backends will be available in future releases.
 If you don't choose a backend using `PyRDF.use`, the default backend choice would be 'local'.

 **Some points to note**
- * If you choose a backend using `PyRDF.use`, you have to do it before making an operation calls to the `RDataFrame` object.
+ * If you choose a backend using `PyRDF.use`, you have to do it before making operation calls to the `RDataFrame` object.
 Otherwise, it might result in a run-time error.

 ```python
 import PyRDF